Action Engine: Automatic Workflow Generation in FaaS

-\item \textbf{Platform-Specific DAG Compiler}: This component takes the generated conceptual DAG from the Workflow Generator and converts it into a specific configuration for the target FaaS platform.
-This component achieves one of the primary objectives, which is language and platform independence from workflow generation.
-The conceptual DAG is stored in a language-neutral format, allowing it to be compiled into configurations compatible with different FaaS platforms by different DAG compilers.
-By enabling this platform-specific compilation, the system provides flexibility and broad applicability, allowing workflows to be executed across various cloud environments without requiring manual reconfiguration.
-This component ensures that the generated workflows are not tied to a single platform, thus supporting the accessibility of a wide range of cloud-native applications. \end{itemize}
+\textbf{Platform-Specific DAG Compiler} receives the generated DAG from the Workflow Generator and translates it into a specific workflow definition for the target workflow orchestrator.
+This component enables the objectives of language and platform independence from the workflow generation.
+The DAG is stored in a language-neutral format, allowing it to be compiled into definitions compatible with different workflow orchestrators by different DAG compilers.
+This component ensures that the generated workflows are not tied to a single platform and can be executed across various cloud environments without requiring manual reconfiguration.
+Moreover, with the DAG structure, the compiler can easily identify independent sections of the workflow and optimize execution accordingly.
+Even when the target workflow orchestrator does not support DAG-based workflow definitions, such as AWS Step Functions~\cite{AWS-step-functions}, the compiler can strategically divide the workflow into multiple parts, facilitating parallel processing to improve performance.
+In contrast, some workflow orchestrators like Argo Workflow~\cite{argo-workflow} support DAG-based definitions and do not require this type of optimization.